Hooks

 dx-core owns general hooks (branch guard, subagent log, Figma screenshots).

-dx-aem now has its own hooks.json for AEM full-flow hooks (Chrome DevTools screenshots, component inspection, editorial capture).
+dx-aem now has its own hooks.json for AEM full-flow hooks (Playwright screenshots, component inspection, editorial capture).

 Both plugins’ hooks fire in the same session without conflict.